 Robyn has been a professional trainer since 2013.
 She graduated with a Master’s Degree in Canine Life Sciences from Bergin University’s Service Dog Training Program.

 She holds CPDT-KA (knowledge assessed) and CPDT-KSA (knowledge and skills assessed) certifications from the Certification Council for Professional Dog Trainers, Inc. and is also an evaluator for the Canine Good Citizenship exam.

 Robyn’s passion is teaching kids how to safely interact with dogs.
+She typically volunteers with the San Antonio Humane Society to work with kids during their Camp Humane sessions in the summer.
 She also focuses on training service dogs and dogs with fear and anxiety.
 She owns Deuce who is her trained service dog.